We are open - safety is our top priority!

 If your teeth are tight against each other, used waxed dental floss, it will go in between your teeth easier.
 However, traditional floss isn’t your only option.
 Floss picks have a taut piece of floss with a small handle.
 You can floss with one hand if you have limited manual dexterity.
 You could also use an interdental brush, which is a small, thin brush you use to clean between your teeth.
 If you have braces or a dental bridge, your dentist may suggest an air or water flosser.

-At Brad M. Freedman, DDS & Associates, we’re happy to answer your questions about flossing products and techniques.
+At Dental Associates of Northern Virginia - Pinecrest, we’re happy to answer your questions about flossing products and techniques.